Table of Contents

 #58 Make hand-print art

 Are there any grandparent birthdays coming up?
-The perfect excuse to make a few cards that they are sure to treasure.
+It’s a perfect excuse to make a few cards they will surely treasure.

 #59 Build a fairy house